jpegleg/salsa_falcon/README.md

 # salsa_falcon
-template for falcon asgi api with pycryptodome
+A template for falcon asgi api with pycryptodome.

+The template uses pycryptodome Salsa20 and reads the POST data as a stream.

 # example client request with cURL